Sen. John Cornyn tours Houston shelter for unaccompanied minors

-HOUSTON, Texas (KTRK) -- Sen. John Cornyn is touring a Houston shelter for unaccompanied minors Tuesday afternoon and will be hosting a roundtable discussion with nonprofits who are currently serving them.
+HOUSTON, Texas (KTRK) -- Sen. John Cornyn toured a Houston shelter for unaccompanied minors Tuesday afternoon and hosted a roundtable discussion with nonprofits who are currently serving them.

-Cornyn is getting an inside look at a shelter for young girls, which is run by the Catholic Charities of the Archdiocese of Galveston-Houston.
-He'll be sitting down with CCGH's president and other leaders to get a closer look at their efforts to assist the overwhelming flow of migrants.
+Cornyn got an inside look at a shelter for young girls, which is run by the Catholic Charities of the Archdiocese of Galveston-Houston.
+He also sat down with CCGH's president and other leaders to get a closer look at their efforts to assist the overwhelming flow of migrants.

 SEE RELATED STORY: Sens.
 Ted Cruz, John Cornyn lead senate tour to Rio Grande Valley in response to immigration crisis

-Cornyn will also discuss his efforts to develop bipartisan legislation in response to what lawmakers on both sides of the aisle are calling a humanitarian crisis.
+Cornyn also discussed his efforts to develop bipartisan legislation in response to what lawmakers on both sides of the aisle are calling a humanitarian crisis.

-You can stream the event live in the video player above or on your favorite streaming devices, like Roku, FireTV, AppleTV and GoogleTV.
-Just search "ABC13 Houston."

 On Tuesday, the Biden administration, for the first time, allowed journalists inside its main border detention facility in Donna, Texas, for migrant children, revealing a severely overcrowded tent structure where more than 4,000 migrants, including children and families, were crammed into pods and the youngest kept in a large play pen with mats on the floor for sleeping.